fs-blog-product-designer-interview-questions-og

 P.S.
 If you’re interviewing to be a product designer at Fullstory, don’t get too excited at having found this—it’s only a tiny peek behind the curtain.
 That said, thanks so much for your interest!
 We look forward to talking with you soon.

 Interested in new product opportunities?
-Check FullStory's open roles here.
+Check Fullstory's open roles here.

-About the author
+author